rah3/rah3.github.io/README.md

 ## ⚙️ How to Run Locally

 1. Clone the repo: `git clone https://github.com/your-username/portfolio.git`
+2. Run the server using the command `npm test`.
-2. Open `index.html` in your preferred browser.
+3. Open `index.html` in your preferred browser.